Eric-Jones-1/hw6/README.md

 ## General Information
 - It helps people come and see what kinds of skills I have and what experience I can offer.
-- I hope to drive people to my website and create oportunities in the future.
+- I hope to drive people to my website and create oportunities in the future from this.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies/Languages Used
-- Tech 1 - Visual
+- Visual
-- Tech 2 - Azure
+- Azure
-- Tech 3 - HTML
+- HTML
+- CSS
+- Google Analytics

 ## Features